 Although tuberculosis (TB) is uncommon in the United States, about 1 in 3 people around the world are infected with it.
-TB is a bacterial infection that spreads through the air when infected people talk, cough, or sneeze.
+TB is a bacterial infection that spreads through the air when infected and contagious people talk, sing, cough, or sneeze.
 It is not spread through casual contact.

 TB usually affects the lungs but can attack any part of the body, including the kidneys, spine, and brain.
 If not treated properly, TB can be fatal.
 Certain groups of people, such as those with weakened immune systems, are at a very high risk of developing TB disease once infected.